carbonspace/11ty-blog/content/pages/folio.md

 ---
-title: Sample page with custom permalink
+title: Folio
 description: All posts published since the start of of the blog back in 2020.
 customPermalink: /custom-permalink/
 eleventyNavigation:
-  key: Custom permalink page
+  key: Folio
-  order: 4
+  order: 3
 ---

 This is a sample page with a custom permalink and different title shown in menus.